LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_streaming_inout.rst

 supports both modes can use it when the regular measurement channels match the stream columns.

-See :class:`~crappy.inout.InOut` for the complete streaming interface and :class:`~crappy.blocks.IOBlock` for streamer, command, and zeroing options.
+See :class:`~crappy.inout.meta_inout.inout.InOut` for the complete streaming interface and :class:`~crappy.blocks.IOBlock` for streamer, command, and zeroing options.